ayoubft/ayoubft.github.io/_pages/about.md

   - /about.html
 ---

-Hey there, I am Ayoub.
-I am :

-- Geomatics & Surveying Engineer
+Hey there 👋, I am Ayoub.
+I am a Geomatics & Surveying Engineer with a deep-seated curiosity for the world and a fervor for learning.

-- Interested in interesting things
-- Learning machine learning
-- Astronomy novice
-- Open to help or support in any way possible
+I have dedicated my efforts to understanding and excelling in these research interests:

+* Remote sensing: including hyperspectral imaging, object detection and 3D reconstruction
+* Machine learning and deep learning: for geo-spatial data, medical imaging and natural language processing
+* Computing: high-performance computing and compression
+* Software engineering: open-source and Python

+My true passion lies beyond, in the vast expanse of the cosmos.
+I'm an astronomy novice, constantly gazing at the stars, eager to unravel the mysteries of the universe.

+Beyond my technical interests, I'm always ready to lend a helping hand or offer support wherever it's needed.
+Whether it's collaborating on exciting projects, sharing knowledge, or contributing to meaningful initiatives, I'm here to make a positive impact.